makerspet/makerspet.github.io/_posts/2025-04-27-connect-delta-2g-lidar-to-makerspet-esp32-boards.md

 ## Firmware Configuration

 Edit your Kaia.ai firmware `config.yaml` configuration file.
-In the `lidar` section comment out everything except your LiDAR model `3IROBOTIX DELTA-2G`.
+In the `lidar` section comment out everything except your LiDAR model:
+- `3IROBOTIX DELTA-2A` for Delta-2A
+- `3IROBOTIX DELTA-2A` for Delta-2A that runs at 115200 baud (I'm not 100% sure of this LiDAR model name)
+- `3IROBOTIX DELTA-2B` for Delta-2B
+- `3IROBOTIX DELTA-2G` for Delta-2G

 Here is [reference documentation](https://kaia.ai/blog/kaiaai-configuration-file/) for `config.yaml`.